OpenScienceMOOC/Module-1-Open-Principles/content_development/MAIN.md

 ### Who is this module for? <a name="Who_for"></a>

 This module is designed primarily for students and researchers at the graduate and undergraduate level.
+However, this can also be useful training material for postdocs and even more senior researchers too.
 It is a cross-disciplinary module, and therefore covers all research branches, including Engineering, Medicine, Maths, Social Sciences and Humanities, Arts, and STEM subjects.

 > Quote from Mick